l00sy4/l00sy4.github.io/_posts/2023-12-15-ROPEmporium part1.md

 Exiting
 ```

-Opening the binary in Ghidra, we see that the main functions calls `pwnme`, as in the previous challenge.
+Opening the binary in Ghidra, we see that the main functions calls `pwnme` just like in the previous challenge.
 Looking at the `pwnme` function

 ```cpp
 void pwnme(void)